neilpeterson/kubernetes-burst-scheduler/README.md

 ## TODO:

-**Terminating pods** – filter these from scope.
-Not a big issue but can be problematic during demos / quick turn-a-rounds.

 **Namespace** - currently 'default' is a non-configurable default.
 Update with a `--namespace` argument.

 **Default Scheduler** - Update pod updater to use default scheduler when not in burst.
 Currently a random node from all nodes - the burst node is chosen for scheduling.
 I am not able to patch the pod scheduler property value.